amd/HPCTrainingDock/README.md

 --omnitrace-build-from-source
 ```

-Building extra compilers takes a long time.
-A cached option can be used  to shorten subsequent build times, just append these options to the build command above:
+Building extra compilers takes a long time, but a cached option can be used  to shorten subsequent build times, just append these options to the build command above:

 ```bash
 --build-gcc-option